markzhong2024-netizen/MansorySteno/README.md

+This is in Beta, so Pictures will come out soon

 # MansorySteno
 This is a stenography keyboard, but the PCB is masnory (there is also a GitHub for that masnory PCB) The GitHub for the Mansory PCB for more info is: https://github.com/dcpedit/masonry (the maker of this PCB is dcpedit)